 #1: Dark Blue

 The most popular individual wedding color in 2020 was dark blue.
 According to our study, 37% of couples who exchanged vows in 2020 chose deep blue for their day-of style.
 From navy or dusty blue bridesmaid dresses and royal blue suits, this flattering color was a great addition to any wedding theme or aesthetic.
-Couples can incorporate this crowd-pleasing favorite into their decor by showcasing items like vibrant blue linens and indigo blue hydrangeas at the reception.
-It also allows couples to play up creative "something blue" ideas.
+It also allowed couples to play up creative "something blue" ideas.

 Ivory and champagne took second place in 2020, with 31% of couples choosing these hues.
-Ivory/champagne has long remained a popular choice among to-be-weds, as the neutral tones are versatile, stylish and easy to coordinate (read: no time spent agonizing over clashing colors).
+Both colors have long remained a popular choice among to-be-weds, as the neutral tones are versatile, stylish and easy to coordinate (read: no time spent agonizing over clashing colors).

 #3: Gold and White